DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Richard_Graham_def/index.markdown

 libraries with a more fluid way in which books could interact, while at the same time reinforcing older hierarchies and divisions.
-When demarcating constellation relationships on our map of associations (figure 1), it might be beneficial to juxtapose the process and mindsets involved in using search engines to the changing relationship users had to books within libraries in the late 19th century.
+When demarcating constellation relationships on our map of associations (Figure 1), it might be beneficial to juxtapose the process and mindsets involved in using search engines to the changing relationship users had to books within libraries in the late 19th century.
 Before the DDC, library catalogs were usually arranged in the ‘alphabetico-classed